PrincipalsOffice/CSV-Trie-Search/README.md

 Backend:
+The server would load the csv into a trie in memory.

     - trie.py: A simplified version of Trie that only supports `insert()` and `start_with()`.
         - Each TrieNode stores a dictionary of its children Nodes.